education.vic.gov.au

 • All staff must take reasonable steps to reduce foreseeable risks of harm to students when using wellbeing and engagement animals in schools.

-• Schools must ensure that 2 staff members are designated responsibility for the care, safety and wellbeing of the wellbeing and engagement animal whilst at school and outside of school hours (including on the weekends and school holidays).
+• Schools must ensure that 2 staff members are designated responsibility for the care, safety and wellbeing of the wellbeing and engagement animal whilst at school and outside of school hours (including overnight, on the weekends and school holidays).
 In the case of a dog, this will include its trained animal handler.
 Where appropriate, the wellbeing and engagement animal must be trained by a suitably qualified person before working with students.
 Refer to the Guidance tab for specific guidance on wellbeing and engagement dogs.

 • Schools must refer to the guidance chapters on the guidance tab to understand and meet the requirements for having a wellbeing and engagement animal, including requirements relating to procurement, costs and insurance.